Rhyme for Reason

 Decree in Vain

 Various items originate from a distant country known for forging katanas, which seems to serve as a proxy for Japan in the game’s setting.
 Much of this equipment is worn by a character named Satsuki, a Japanese name.
 This includes the ronin’s ring, ronin being wandering samurai who have no master to serve or care for them — for this reason, the ring reduces the wear from using weapons, which would definitely hinder them on their solitary journeys.
 He is also officially named “Master Satsuki” (マスターサツキ) in obvious reference to Japanese swordplay, which typically depicts mastery of the blade through single, decisive strikes — this is why the master’s ring improves the damage of “fatal” attacks at the expense of all others.
 Both rings are made from straw rope, specifically the kind used at sacred spaces in Japan like Shinto shrines.
 Taken together, and there is clearly a country like medieval Japan existing somewhere similarly far and away from the rest of the setting, likely to the east — the introductory map does depict the beginnings of an entire other continent on that side.
+If so, then the soul arts seem to have never died out in the East.

 Ring made with straw rope.
 Reduces weapon wear.